High School Courses and Workshops

 Location/Teacher

-College Application Prep This three-week (one semester) workshop assists rising seniors in producing excellent college applications.
-Students focus on creating a balanced college list and writing outstanding college essays, under the brilliant direction of Mrs. Baranick (PVPHS head counselor) and Mr. Hall (PVPHS language arts teacher and 2023 Teacher of the Year).
-CAP is not a graded course for credit, so students may take it concurrently with Online American Government and Economics.
+This three-week (one semester) workshop assists rising seniors in producing excellent college applications.
+Students focus on creating a balanced college list and writing outstanding college essays.
+The workshop runs for two hours each school day and there is also a great deal of virtual support provided.
+CAP is not a graded course for credit, and it can be taken concurrently with any online class.
 Grade 12